Probate Q&A Series How do you open an intestate estate in North Carolina when assets have been transferred or sold?

 Detailed Answer

 When someone dies without a valid will in North Carolina, that person’s property passes by intestate succession.
-You must open an intestate estate in the county clerk’s office where the decedent lived at the time of death.
+You must open an intestate estate before the clerk of superior court in the county where the decedent was domiciled at the time of death.
 Even if assets have been transferred or sold before or after death, you still follow the same basic steps to open the estate and then work to recover or trace those missing assets as part of the administration process.

 • The decedent’s certified death certificate.